 DISASTER COUNSELING SKILLS

-Disaster counseling involves both listening and guiding.
+Disaster counseling skill involves both listening and guiding.
 Survivors typically benefit from both talking about their disaster experiences and being assisted with problem-solving and referral to resources.
 The following section provides "nuts-and-bolts" suggestions for workers.

 Survivors respond when workers offer caring eye contact, a calm presence, and are able to listen with their hearts.
 Rapport refers to the feelings of interest and understanding that develop when genuine concern is shown.
 Conveying respect and being nonjudgmental are necessary ingredients for building rapport.